 Ground floor: Four steps up to the entrance foyer.
 Elevator.
 Three interconnecting salons, each with original frescoes and seating for four to six people lead into the spacious main living room with TV and two picture windows opening to the grounds.
 Spacious formal dining room.
-Kitchen with induction stovetop, oven, fridge, glasswasher, dishwasher and door with four steps down to the furnished and covered patio.
+Kitchen with induction stovetop, oven, fridge, glasswasher, dishwasher, US-Style coffee maker, toaster. and door with four steps down to the furnished and covered patio.
 Two half bathrooms.

 All the bedrooms are on the first floor.
 Each has its own minifridge, safe and en suite bathroom with hairdryer.
 The 10 bedrooms consist of: Queen beds (4), Two single beds per room with the option of becoming a queen (5) and French bed (1).